theclyron/lynxblog/docs/_posts/2018-01-19-the-aqua-community-discord-server.markdown

 date:   19 January 2018
 author: Lynxmic
 image: http://lynxmic.github.io/img/postmedia/aqua_community_cover.jpg # default: https://lynxmic.github.io/img/placeholder.png
+alt: Aqua Community's birdsite header as of Jan 2018
 ---
 Hello there.
 It's been a while since I've last made a blog post.
 This is the first post of 2018.
 Now to the blog post